The limits of SDP relaxations for general-valued CSPs: Preliminaries

 For a constraint language $\Gamma$, we denote by $\pol(\Gamma)$ the set of all operations which are polymorphisms of all $\phi \in \Gamma$.
 We write $\pol(\phi)$ for $\pol(\{\phi\})$. \end{definition}

+The intuition behind polymorphisms is that if $\pol(\Gamma)$ contains only ``trivial'' operations (such as projections, cf. Example~\ref{ex:fpols}) then checking for a satisfiable solution to an instance of $\VCSP(\Gamma)$ is NP-hard, whereas if $\pol(\Gamma)$ contains a ``non-trivial'' operation then this can be done in polynomial time.
+This intuition was formalised in the algebraic dichotomy conjecture~\cite{Bulatov05:classifying} recently proved in~\cite{Bulatov17:focs,Zhuk17:focs}.

 The following notions are known to capture the complexity of general-valued constraint languages~\cite{cccjz13:sicomp,Kozik15:icalp} and will also be important in this paper.
 A probability distribution $\omega$ over the set of $m$-ary operations on $D$ is called an $m$-ary \emph{fractional operation}.
+For a fractional operation $\omega$, ``$f\sim\omega$'' means that $f$ is a random operation (of the same arity as $\omega$) drawn according to the distribution $\omega$.
 We define $\supp(\omega)$ to be the set of operations assigned positive probability by $\omega$.
+We denote by $\avg$ the average operator; i.e., $\avg\{a_1,\ldots,a_m\}=(1/m)\sum_{i=1}^ma_i$.

 \begin{definition} Let $\phi$ be a weighted relation on $D$ and let $\omega$ be an $m$-ary fractional operation on $D$.
 We call $\omega$ a \emph{fractional polymorphism of $\phi$} if $\supp(\omega)\subseteq\pol(\phi)$ and for any $\tup{x}_1,\ldots,\tup{x}_m \in \rdom(\phi)$, we have